AstroKriel/arXivScraper/README.md

 ### 1. Find Papers

-`arXivScraper` allows you to create different topics or research categories, where you can calibrate each category's filtering criteria to find you the papers you care about.
-You can define
+`arXivScraper` allows you to create different topics or research categories, where you can calibrate each category's filtering criteria to find you exactly the papers you want to read.
+The API allows you to define:
 - Relevant arXiv categories to search
 - Keywords or phrases to filter by, as well as logical relationships between these words/phrases See `./docs/search-profiles.md` for examples.